EmaApps/banyan/content/TWOlhrUudRkKK.md

 1. Dev-time Tailwind watcher
 2. Run-time Tailwind watcher

-(1) is simpler to implement, and should be sufficient for most Ema apps.
-But Emanote will need (2), which also brings in a long-running nodeJS process into user's machine.
+No. 1 is simpler to implement, and should be sufficient for most Ema apps.
+But Emanote will need No. 2, which also brings in a long-running nodeJS process into user's machine.